T-mclennan/Chess-960/README.md

-# Chess-960: A random twist on the classic game of chess.
+# Chess-960: A random twist on classic chess.

  ### See project [here](https://chess-960.herokuapp.com/)